C# an Object-Oriented Programming

 Each server executes the following steps on its lifetime:

 - It will get the next customer from the waiting area.
 The waiting area is responsible for finding the next prioritized customer and gives it to the server.

 - If there is no next customer then the server will wait until a signal is received that a customer entered the waiting area.

 - If there is a customer then it will make 1 to 3 burritos for the customer.
-The customer will either go back to the waiting area if the burritos are not fully fulfilled or goes to the cashier for payment.
+The customer will either go back to the waiting area if the burritos are not fully fulfilled or go to the cashier for payment.

 - After which the server will do step 1 again.

 In order to make servers wait, a semaphore is used.

 There is only one waiting area in the simulation.
 The waiting area keeps track of customers that are waiting to be served.
 The waiting area is responsible for returning the next customer to be served.
 The basis for returning the next customer is done by getting the customer with the shortest number of burritos to be served.

 The waiting area’s list of customers is protected by a semaphore because many customers will attempt to add themselves to the list at the same time.